andreoug/min-triangle-path-v3/ASSUMPTIONS.md

     * [data.sample](./data.sample.txt) last row's is producing 5 parents

 #### Next Steps
 1. Implement appropriate partitioning approach for big input files with more than 2000 lines
-1. clean pom file